World knowledge

 What is knowledge?

-Knowledge is the ability to use facts, principles, and ideas to decide and do complex tasks (Cantor et al., 2021).
+This definition parallels that of skill: the capacity to think and act in an organized way in a specific context (Immordino-Yang & Fischer, 2010).
 Sometimes knowledge itself is referred to as a skill in the context of reading or mathematics (Kim, 2023; Rittle-Johnson et al., 2001).
 Indeed, the ability to access and use facts, principles, and ideas to engage in goal-oriented behavior is an important part of skill development.
 Children’s knowledge about the world around them is an essential part of skill building.

 To put these data in perspective, this next chart shows the growth pattern for a constrained math skill (relative size) for this same group of kids over the same time period.
 Early gaps in fall kindergarten are largely closed by the end of first grade.
 Kids across all socioeconomic groups on average are at or close to full proficiency.

+The researchers behind the ECLS-K noted the differences in these growth patterns, suggesting that growth in knowledge was also influenced by experiences outside of school in addition to learning in the classroom (Rock & Pollack, 2002).
 A key difference between constrained and unconstrained skills is opportunity.
 After all, a constrained skill involves a relatively limited amount of information.
 All kids who attend school get access to the same information.
 Mastery is clearly defined and the same for everyone.
 But unconstrained skills depend more upon opportunities to develop these slower-growing skills inside and outside of school.

-There is more current use of knowledge-building curricula in schools compared to 25 years ago.
+There is greater use today of knowledge-building curricula in schools compared to 25 years ago.
 It’s unclear if a similar study today would yield the same results as we see in these late 1990s data.
 The key point is that knowledge is caught and taught.
 Kids’ experiences inside and outside of school contribute to the growth of their world knowledge.
 It plays a complex and vital role in building constrained and unconstrained reading and math skills.
 Knowledge is the ultimate unconstrained skill.

 But wait, there’s more